Publications & Resources

 Supporting parents and carers: A guide for those working with families affected by child sexual abuse

-The guide aims is designed to help professionals provide a supportive response to parents when concerns about the sexual abuse of their child have been raised, or when such abuse has been identified.
-This includes situations where the child may have been sexually abused by an adult or adults, or experienced another child’s harmful sexual behaviour; the abuse or harmful behaviour may have taken place inside or outside their family environment.
+The guide is designed to help professionals provide a supportive response to parents/carers when concerns about the sexual abuse of their child have been raised, or when such abuse has been identified.
+This includes situations where the child may have been sexually abused by an adult or adults, or experienced another child’s harmful sexual behaviour, whether inside or outside their family environment.

 February 2022